A Polynomial-Time Algorithm for Computing the Exact Convex Hull in High-Dimensional Spaces: Introduction

 In geometry, the convex hull of a set of points in \( \mathbb{R}^m \) is the smallest convex set that encloses all of the points.
 Identifying the vertices, also known as extreme points, that characterize the convex hull is a fundamental computational problem with broad applications across many fields \cite{de2000computational}, such as machine learning \cite{nemirko2021machine}, mathematical programming \cite{wei2024convex}, and computer graphics \cite{wei2022approximate}, among others \cite{sivakumar2022comparative,jayaram2016convex,chakravarthy1998obstacle}.

-Efficient algorithms for computing the convex hull in low-dimensional spaces (i.e., when \( m = 2 \) or \( 3 \)) have been developed with a worst-case time complexity of \( O(n \log n) \) \cite{graham1972efficient, chand1970algorithm, jarvis1973identification}.
-A comprehensive overview of various algorithms is available in \cite{ebert2014interpolation}.
-GPU-based implementations have also been explored \cite{stein2012cudahull, gao2013ghull}.
+Efficient algorithms for computing the convex hull in low-dimensional spaces (i.e., when \( m = 2 \) or \( 3 \)) have been developed with a worst-case time complexity of \( O(n \log n) \) \cite{graham1972efficient, chand1970algorithm, jarvis1973identification} \footnote{A comprehensive overview of various algorithms is available in \cite{ebert2014interpolation}}.
 For higher-dimensional spaces, notable methods include the Clarkson-Shor algorithm \cite{clarkson1988applications} and Quickhull \cite{barber1996quickhull}, both exhibiting a worst-case complexity of \( O(n^{\lfloor m/2 \rfloor}) \).
 This exponential growth in complexity with respect to the dimension $m$ presents significant challenges for both computing and applying convex hulls.

-Approximate convex hull alternatives have been extensively explored to address computational challenges in high-dimensional settings.
+In contrast to exact methods, approximate convex hull alternatives have been extensively explored to address computational challenges in high-dimensional settings.
 Early approaches include grid-based sampling techniques \cite{bentley1982approximation} and polar-coordinate grid methods \cite{xu1998approximate}, which discretize the space to approximate the hull.
 Norm-based approaches were later developed \cite{wang2013online, khosravani2013simple}, though they do not explicitly quantify the quality of approximation.
 Later, a greedy algorithm introduced in \cite{sartipizadeh2016computing} offers a provable guarantee on solution quality.
 Further advances address robustness to noise, such as the method in \cite{awasthi2018robust}, which can exactly recover the convex hull under provided a suitable robustness parameter $\gamma$ is supplied in noiseless cases.
 More recently, a neural network-based framework has been proposed for convex hull approximation using deep convex architectures \cite{balestriero2022deephull}.

 Although approximation methods improve computational efficiency, they often incur a loss in precision.
-This work presents an algorithm that computes the exact convex hull in high-dimensional spaces with polynomial time complexity by iteratively solving QP problems.
+This work presents an algorithm that computes the exact convex hull in high-dimensional spaces with polynomial time complexity.